mrtillman/counter-culture.auth/README.md

 ### Prerequisites

-Be sure to install the [.NET CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x), as counter-culture.secure is a .NET Core 2.2 Web API project.
+Be sure to install the [.NET Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x), as counter-culture.secure is a .NET Core 2.2 Web API project.

 This project also requires a MySQL instance.